ramnathv/slidifySite/lesson1.Rmd

 ## Slides

 Slides are authored in markdown and delimited by an empty newline followed by three dashes.
-Shown below is an example of a typical slide

     ---
   	## Slide Title